 Have you taken the SAT, ACT or Washington Pre-College Test?
 Yes No

 If not, when do you plan to take it?

 How do you plan to finance your education?

 Are you applying through Pacific University for financial aid?
 Yes No

 Have you filed a Financial Aid Form (FAF)?
-Yes No (If you are applying for any type of financial aid, you

-must file the FAF.)
+Yes No (If you are applying for any type of financial aid, you must file the FAF.)

 If yes, when?

 If admitted, where do you plan to live? on campus other (explain below): (All freshman and sophomore students under the age of 21 live on campus in University residence halls.
-Junior and senior students, married students, or those living with their parents may live off campus.)
+Junior and senior students, married students, or those fiving with their parents may live off campus.)

 Family information:

 Father's full name Is he living?

+rather's full name is ne living?

 Address

 Occupation (be as descriptive as you can)

 College(s) attended Degree

 Degree

 Mother's full name Is she living?

 Address

 Occupation (be as descriptive as you can)

 College(s) attended Degree

 Degree

 Legal guardian, if other than mother or father

 Relationship to you

 Address

 If any members of your family attended Pacific, please list their names and relationship to you.

 Why did you choose to apply to Pacific University?

+The dia you choose to apply to racine omversity?

+The state of the s